 A Guide to Using Personal Checks

-What Are Personal Checks
+What Are Personal Checks?

-Like all checks, personal checks are pieces of paper used to make payments.
-You fill in information about who you want to pay, hand the check over, and your bank eventually sends money to the recipient’s account electronically.
-Personal checks pay from personal accounts—they aren’t linked to businesses, governments, or other organizations.
+Like all checks, personal checks are pieces of paper for making.
+To complete a payment, you fill in information about who you want to pay, provide the check to the payee, and your bank eventually sends money to the recipient’s account electronically.
+Personal checks pay from personal accounts—they don’t belong to businesses, governments, or other organizations.

 Why It Matters

-Personal checks, however, are not always accepted.
-Because they draw from the account of an individual (as opposed to a government or business that presumably has more resources), they aren’t always acceptable.
-If the individual doesn’t have sufficient funds in her account, the check will bounce, and the payment will not go through.
+Not always accepted: Personal checks can be problematic.
+Because they draw from the account of an individual (as opposed to a government or business that presumably has substantial resources), they aren’t always an acceptable form of payment.
+If the person writing the check doesn’t have sufficient funds in her account, the check will bounce, and the payment does not go through.